tim11451/Leetcode/README.md

 every thing of this file is pure academic rubbish and plagiary

-Get yourself a mask, if you enter this file
+Get yourself a mask, if you enter my github website something

 don't download it